 Pro-tip: Try the Sea bass with artichokes and the spaghetti with Stracciatella.

 Experiencing Venice (+the Prosecco Hills) like a local on your bucket list?
-Click here to discover the 7 day Venetian Epicurean
+Click here to discover the itinerary for Northern Italy!

 Best Place to Eat in Venice Near the Rialto Bridge